-- The named person will liaise with relevant individuals, including as appropriate parents, the individual pupil, health professionals and other agencies to decide on the support to be provided to the child - Where appropriate, an Individual Healthcare Plan will be drawn up - The child's details will be added to the pupil awareness file 1)main copy housed in school office 2) copy in class register 3) copy in ASC. - The child's details will be added along with health care plan to the pupil awareness file that the office show visitors (ie: supply staff, clubs and coaches) so that all staff/visitors have the relevant information to ensure the child is supported correctly. - Fire PEEP to be drawn up to include child's individual needs. - Appendix A outlines the process for developing individual healthcare plans
+- The named person will liaise with relevant individuals, including as appropriate parents, the individual pupil, health professionals and other agencies to decide on the support to be provided to the child - Where appropriate, an Individual Health Care Plan (IHCP) will be drawn up - The child's details will be added to the pupil awareness file 1) main copy housed in school office 2) copy in class register 3) copy in Breakfast Club - The child's details will be added along with the IHCP to the pupil awareness file that the office show visitors (ie: supply staff, clubs and coaches) so that all staff/visitors have the relevant information to ensure the child is supported correctly. - Fire PEEP to be drawn up to include child's individual needs. - Appendix A outlines the process for developing individual healthcare plans